Extreme ownership and software engineering

 You can’t blame your boss when you do boring tasks at work and don’t learn anything.
 You can’t blame your company when you wake up in the morning, think about going to work, and your nose starts bleeding.
 You can’t blame your team if they are not motivated because you have failed to clearly outline their duties and your expectations.

 Do you want to show your product/service to 25000 data science enthusiasts every month?
 I am looking for companies which would like to become a partner of this blog.

 Are you interested?
 Is your employer interested?
 Here are the details of the offer.

 The principle of ownership seems so simple.
 When you don’t like something, you can decide it’s important enough to change, or you can try to ignore it.
 There is no other option.

 There are many occasions during which we put the blame on other people.
 You may come across a project you need to modify.
 What if this project has no tests?
 What if you implement your changes and the existing code breaks?
 Was it your fault?
 Well, on the one hand, there were no tests, but on the other hand, the code worked before you touched it!
 Even if the code was terrible at the beginning, you did not improve the situation, didn’t you?

 Would you take the blame?
-If you read Working effectively with legacy code, you would know that in such case you should always start with writing tests which cover the existing code.
+If you read Working effectively with legacy code (referral program link), you would know that in such case you should always start with writing tests which cover the existing code.